YGVilela/Dynamical-Billiards/README.md

 - **Different geometries:** Should we consider tables in different geometries (hyperbolic, for instance)?
 How to implement that?
 Maybe just change how the velocity acts? **Is this useful?**

 - **GUI and animations:** Not a priority, as the script can be executed from the terminal, but it wouldn't hurt to have user friendly interfaces and animations of the particle reflecting over time.

+- **Parallelism:** The iteration of different orbits is a highly parallelizable problem, as they are completelly independent (pairwise).
+Therefore, implementing parallelism would be a great way of improving performance.